Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: A vision of Metaverse Classrooms

 \section{A vision of Metaverse Classrooms}

-Traditional teaching activities depend on verbal and nonverbal interactions between teachers and students to formulate and enrich cultural norms, behaviors, practices, and beliefs, but learning in a virtual platform interrupts such process due as online meeting changes individual's communication behaviors~\cite{Greenan2021}.
-Therefore, we expect to overcome the defects of current virtual education and propose the Metaverse classroom, which can boost student engagement, improve learning efficiency, and create supportive connection tools during and after class meetings.
+Traditional teaching activities depend on verbal and nonverbal interactions between teachers and students to formulate and enrich cultural norms, behaviors, practices, and beliefs, but meeting on an online platform interrupts such a process and changes individuals‘ communication habits~\cite{Greenan2021}.
+On the other hand, current VR/AR education allows 3D visualization but fails to provide remote access.
+Therefore, we expect to overcome the defects of current education methods and therefore propose the virtual-physical blended Metaverse classroom, which can boost student engagement via more sense of presence, improve learning efficiency via 3D visualization, and create supportive connection tools via immersive interaction during and after class meetings.
+The Metavese classroom room can take advantage of the online and VR/AR education, therefore avoiding some disadvantages of each.

 Greenan~\cite{Greenan2021} argued that social presence and self-disclosure are two crucial aspects of virtual education.
 Garrison et al.~\cite{garrison1999critical} explained the social presence as socio-emotional support and interaction and the individual's ability to project themselves socially and emotionally with their entire personality through a communication tool, which will be impacted by conversions, activities, collaboration, familiarity and motivation among participants.
 On the other hand, during virtual education, self-disclosure could lower the feeling of unreliability and ambiguity during communication and promote intimacy and positive relationships~\cite{Greenan2021}, which reduce the mental distance between individuals and increase trust between teachers and students~\cite{song2019know}.
 Thus, with the increasing popularity of AR and VR education applications (\autoref{recent_education}), establishing the Metaverse classroom can promote the aforementioned benefits at scale.